cdevents/spec/continuous-operations.md

 ### [`ticket updated`](examples/ticket_updated.json)

-This event represents a ticket that has been created within some ticketing system.
+This event indicates that a ticket has been updated within some ticketing system.

 - Event Type: __`dev.cdevents.ticket.updated.0.1.0-draft`__
 - Predicate: updated